Even little changes can make a difference.

 - Consumers are more aware and better informed of environmental issues.
 Thus, green marketing is the way to go for businesses for a better brand image.

-- Sustainable Marketing draws on traditional marketing methods and applies new methods to serve consumers as well as environmental and social initiatives.
+- Sustainable Marketing draws on traditional marketing methods and applies new methods to serve consumers and environmental and social initiatives.

 Sustainability is an essential topic in every sector at the moment, hoping for a longer time!